Rural practice surveyors advise on rural property and agricultural matters to help farmers and other clients manage their businesses

 What to expect

-- Offices are usually based in market towns or on rural estates, but a great deal of the work is out of doors, regardless of the weather or the season.
+- Offices are usually based in market towns or on rural estates, but a great deal of the work is outdoors, regardless of the weather or the season.

 - Surveying remains a male-dominated profession, both in terms of senior posts and client groups.
 However, the proportion of women in surveying is growing faster in rural practice than other areas.
 There are initiatives to attract more women into the profession by encouraging flexible working.